SkyTryX/Craftrice/README.md

 Once it's connected, wait for it to calculate the result and once it's done, it will be in the output of the console.

 ## Why are we not using the Flask part ?
 Because I did not have any solution to actually make it work back when I created the project.
-If I ever want to finish the project completly, I should be able to use it as I have a good idea to make it work!
+If I ever want to finish the project completly, I should be able fix this as I have a good idea to make it work!